Terms & Conditions

 (1) A customer may at any time inquire on the progress of his/her request by contacting the CIPC Customer Contact Centre.

 (2) If a customer is dissatisfied with the service rendered/not rendered by CIPC, he/she may lodge a complaint by email with the CIPC Customer Contact Centre who will forward such complaint to the business unit concerned within CIPC.

 (3) A customer referred to in subparagraph (2) must lodge such a complaint within 14 (fourteen) working days of receiving notice from CIPC that such service was rendered unsatisfactorily or not rendered at all.

 (4) If a complaint referred to in subparagraph (2) is not resolved to customer’s satisfaction, the provisions in paragraph 9(3) shall apply.

 (1) CIPC is committed to protecting the privacy of our customers’ personal information.
 This policy explains how we gather and use the information that we collect from CIPC website located at www.cipc.co.za or any other channel.
 This policy may change over time.
 Amendments to this statement will be posted at this URL and will be effective on the date and time it was posted.
 Your continued use of this site following the posting of any amendment to this Policy shall constitute your acceptance thereof.

-(2) As you navigate within our website, we will be collecting and tracking personal information, either by asking you to tell us something about yourself (such as your name, address or email address) or by using data-tracking software which records your IP address and tells us what parts of the website you have browsed.
+(5) As you navigate within our website, and processing platforms we will be collecting and tracking personal information, either by asking you to tell us something about yourself (such as your name, address or email address) or by using data-tracking software which records your IP address and tells us what parts of the website you have browsed.

 Use of Information